Updated: Jan 10, 2023

 Denies Coverage In Medicaid And In Some Or All Private Plans

 Around 50% of states deny women coverage of abortion in Medicaid and in some or all private plans.
 They are: Alabama, Arkansas, Florida, Georgia, Idaho, Indiana, Kansas, Kentucky, Louisana, Michigan, Mississippi, Missouri, Nebraska, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, and Wisconsin.

 Includes Medicaid Coverage And Does Not Restrict Coverage In Private Plans

-A significant amount of states include Medicaid coverage and does not restrict abortion coverage in private plans.
-They are: Alaska, Connecticut, Hawaii, Illinois, Maryland, Massachusettes, Minnesota, Montana, New Jersey, New Mexico, Vermont, Washington, and West Virginia.
+A significant amount of states include Medicaid coverage and do not restrict abortion coverage in private plans.
+They include Alaska, Connecticut, Hawaii, Illinois, Maryland, Massachusettes, Minnesota, Montana, New Jersey, New Mexico, Vermont, Washington, and West Virginia.

 Includes Medicaid Coverage And Requires Coverage In Private Plans

 Only a few states include Medicaid coverage and require coverage of abortion in private plans.
 They are: California, New York, and Oregon.